tincerti/council_experiment/README.md

 - Creates Figure A11: Posterior distributions of costly abstention treatment, instructions only treatment, and difference.

 a5. ri.R
 - Implements the randomization inference robustness checks described in the main text and listed in Table A13.
+Note that due to the large number of simulations, this script takes approximately 12 hours to run on a 2022 M2 Macbook Air with 16GB of memory.
 - Calculates the randomization inference p values listed in Table A13.

 ### Data Files (relative path "~/data")

 Replication data:
+(relative path "~/data")
 - vf_clean.RDS (Anonymized voter file containing only randomly ordered IDs and covariates).
 - random_assignment.Rdata (Anonymized random assignment data containing only random IDs, city, and treatment assignment).
 - pilot_outcomes.csv (Outcomes from pilot studies displayed in meta-analysis).
 - comments.csv (Main outcome data file including treatment group and comment status).
 - comments_tally.csv (Data used to create Table 1).
+- housing_net_worth.xlsx (Data used to create Figure A1).